Back to all posts

 There isn’t a single magic number that works for everyone.
 A client’s body weight, metabolism, and individual sensitivity all play a role.
 However, there are some solid professional guidelines you can follow to make an informed decision.
 Starting with a clear understanding of the treatment’s objective will help you select a product that delivers exactly what your client needs.
 Think of it as tailoring the session from the very first drop of oil.
 By matching the potency to the purpose, you ensure the CBD enhancement is truly effective, making the massage experience that much more beneficial.

-For General Wellness Massages
+For General Relaxation and Wellness

 When a client’s goal is overall relaxation and stress reduction, you don’t necessarily need the highest potency product on your shelf.
 For a general wellness treatment, like a classic Swedish or deep tissue massage, a moderate concentration is often perfect.
 According to massage therapy experts, a product with 150 mg to 1,100 mg of CBD per ounce is a great range for these sessions.
 This potency helps calm the nervous system and ease mild tension, creating a profound sense of tranquility without being overpowering.
 It supports the therapeutic work you’re already doing, helping clients leave the table feeling balanced and restored.